-Carrots can be easy to grow, the hardest thing for many gardeners is germinating carrots.
-This post will cover how to grow carrots, carrot types and fun colorful carrot varieties like purple carrots or rainbow.
+Carrots are easy to grow, but the hardest thing for many gardeners is germinating carrots.

-We’ll learn 3 big important steps for carrot growing success!
+We’ll learn 3 big important tips for carrot growing success!

-Carrots benefit from being grown with onions, leeks or garlic to deter carrot fly and are excellent to attract lady bugs in companion planting.
+Carrots benefit from being grown with onions like the Welsh onion, leeks, or garlic to deter carrot flies and are excellent in attracting lady bugs for companion planting.

 Here are some important steps for success when growing carrots in your home garden.

 Carrots are a root vegetable that grows downwards underground.
 If you have compact clay type soil, your carrots will struggle to grow downwards.
 You need to spend the time to loosen up the soil before sowing, use a broadfork or garden fork to loosen up your garden soil.
-If you have clay soil consider growing the small round carrots or adding peat moss to have better drainage.
+For carrots and other plants in clay soil, consider growing the small round carrots or adding peat moss to have better drainage.
 Carrots are a low nutrient crop compared to many others (learn more about crop rotation) so you shouldn’t need to add amendments, although you can use a light fertilizer.
 Ideal pH: 6.0-6.8

 They will also be misshapen if there are too many rocks underground because they have to grow around them.
 When you loosen your soil, also remove large debris and rocks.